-Enter Trail #14, The Newton County Quilt Trail – Sponsored by Shelly Beth’s Fried Pies
+Enter Trail #14, The Newton County Quilt Trail – Sponsored by Red Oak Station-Jasper and Deer Country Store

 #14-1 Grice’s Star